Sky-Bly/apiExec/README.md

 # Simple Electron app to interface with the WHM/cPanel APIs

 - Saves server information locally in an encrypted store for reuse
-- Use API Keys, Access Hashes, or User/Pass auth
+- Use API Tokens, Access Hashes, or User/Pass auth
 - Pass commands to the API

 : Using this repository :